awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

 ### Resolve reference expressions<a name="image-builder-looping-constructs-iteration-variables-expressions"></a>

-The AWSTOE resolves reference expressions as follows:
+The AWS TOE resolves reference expressions as follows:
-+ `{{ <loop_name>.* }}` – AWSTOE resolves this expression using the following logic:
++ `{{ <loop_name>.* }}` – AWS TOE resolves this expression using the following logic:
   + If the loop of the currently running step matches the `<loop_name>` value, then the reference expression resolves to the looping construct of the currently running step\.
   + `<loop_name>` resolves to the named looping construct if it appears within the currently running step\.
-+ `{{ loop.* }}` – AWSTOE resolves the expression using the looping construct defined in the currently running step\.
++ `{{ loop.* }}` – AWS TOE resolves the expression using the looping construct defined in the currently running step\.

-If reference expressions are used within a step that does not contain a loop, then AWSTOE does not resolve the expressions and they appear in the step with no replacement\.
+If reference expressions are used within a step that does not contain a loop, then AWS TOE does not resolve the expressions and they appear in the step with no replacement\.

 **Note**
 Reference expressions must be enclosed in double quotes to be correctly interpreted by the YAML compiler\.

 ## Types of looping constructs<a name="image-builder-looping-constructs-types"></a>

-This section provides information and examples about looping construct types that can be used in the AWSTOE\.
+This section provides information and examples about looping construct types that can be used in the AWS TOE\.

 **Topics**
 + [`for` loop](#image-builder-looping-constructs-types-for)